NFL draft averages record 8.4M viewers across 3 days

 Even normally stodgy New England coach Bill Belichick got into the spirit of things by giving his dog, an Alaskan Klee Kai named Nike, some television time.

-“I thought coaches and general mangers were going to lock themselves in a room and it was the opposite.
+“I thought coaches and general managers were going to lock themselves in a room and it was the opposite.
 Every time I looked up there was more family around,” Markman said.
 “I think it speaks to the coaches that when this is done, they can remember it is OK not to be in the office at all times.”

 Miami coach Brian Flores, who was shown celebrating picks with sons Miles and Maxwell in his office, said it was important for fans to see another side of him.